 On diapers, sweets and the Internet: the strangest taxes in the US

-It is probably not surprising that a country with such a vibrant and diverse history as the United States may have several crazy taxes.
-From belt buckles to deer carcasses, there are many oddities that will add to your tax bill.
-Writes about this MSN.
+It's probably unsurprising that a country with a colorful and diverse history like the United States can have some crazy taxes.
+From belt buckles to deer carcasses, there are many oddities that increase your tax bill.
+Writes about it MSN.

 Alabama: Confederate Veterans

-The Civil War ended in 1865, but it is still part of Alabama's life, at least in the form of taxes.
-Alabamans are required to pay tax on Confederate veterans, although the last survivors of the war died decades ago.
-Taxes used to go to the management of the Confederate Hospital in Alabama, but it was closed 80 years ago, so instead, the money goes to maintain the Confederation Memorial Park in Mountain Creek.
-According to reports, this tax generates income of $ 400 per year, so it is not surprising that the park is one of the most well-groomed public facilities in the state.
+The Civil War ended in 1865, but it is still a part of Alabama life, if only in the form of taxes.
+Alabamans are required to pay a tax on Confederate veterans, although the last survivors of this war died decades ago.
+In the past, taxes went to the management of the Confederate Hospital of Alabama, but it was closed 80 years ago, so instead the funds go to the maintenance of the Confederate Memorial Park in Mountain Creek.
+The tax reportedly brings in $ 400 a year, so it should come as no surprise that the park is one of the most well-maintained public facilities in the state.

-Arizona temperatures often soar above 100 ° F (31,7 Celsius).
-Fortunately, ice cubes are exempt from sales tax if they are intended for use in beverages.
-Nevertheless, ice blocks that are not easy to use in drinks are taxed, so cooling the living room in the old-fashioned way (with an ice block and a fan) is certainly out of the question.
+Temperatures in Arizona often rise above 100 ° F (31,7 Celsius).
+Fortunately, ice cubes are exempt from sales tax if they are intended for use in drinks.
+However, large blocks of ice that are difficult to use in drinks are taxed, so cooling your living room the old-fashioned way (with an ice block and a fan) is definitely out of the question.

-Residents of Arkansas who are fans of tattoos and piercings may want to travel out of state to do body art.
-This is because Bill Clinton’s old home state is subject to a high tax of 6% for body art.
-This category even includes electrolysis, so many residents of Arkansas also find themselves in a difficult situation.
+Arkansas residents who are fans of tattoos and piercings may want to leave the state to get body art done.
+That's because Bill Clinton's home state levies a 6% tax on body art.
+This category even includes electrolysis, which seriously complicates life in the state.

 California: Fruit Vending Machine

-California is well known for its fruit industry, and you can buy an apple or orange at any grocery store in the state and you do not have to pay sales tax.
-But if you buy this fruit at a vending machine, be prepared to spend more.
-Gold staff levies a 33% tax on fruits purchased at vending machines, but no one knows why.
+California is well known for its fruit industry and you can buy an apple or orange at any grocery store in the state without having to pay sales tax.
+But if you buy this fruit from the vending machine, be prepared to spend more.
+The Golden State levies a 33% tax on fruit purchased from vending machines.

 Colorado Coffee Cup Lids

-When you receive coffee in Colorado, you may notice an additional charge on your account.
-This is because lids for coffee cups are considered “optional packaging” in Colorado and are taxed at 2,9%.
+When picking up coffee in Colorado, you may notice an additional charge on your bill.
+This is because coffee cup lids are considered “optional packaging” in Colorado, and are subject to a 2,9% tax.

-The average American baby uses 3796 diapers.
-But, fortunately, parents in Connecticut, who previously paid an additional sales tax of 6,35% on both disposable and reusable diapers, will be relieved to find that diapers are not taxed since July 2018.
+The average American child uses 3 diapers before full potty training.
+But fortunately, parents in Connecticut, who used to pay an additional 796% sales tax on both disposable and reusable diapers, will be relieved to find that these items are tax-free since July 6,35.

 Delaware is home to more than half of American companies, and that's not because Delaware are more entrepreneurial than the rest of the country.
 This is because the state has one of the lowest corporate tax rates at 8,7%.